 In very exceptional circumstances the council may remit payment of rates where it is satisfied that the ratepayer would sustain hardship if it did not do so and it is reasonable for it to do so having regard to the interests of its council taxpayers.

 Qualifying criteria for Hardship Relief

+Hardship Relief may be awarded to a limited company as well as to an individual, or groups of individuals in the case of partnerships.
+A ratepayer may make application for Hardship Relief whether they are subject to either occupied rates or empty property rates.
 All relevant factors affecting the ability of a business to meet its liability for rates should be taken into account.
 The 'interests' of council tax payers may go wider than direct financial interests.
 For example, where employment prospects in the area would be badly affected by a company going out of business, or where the amenities of an area would be severely affected, for instance, by the closure of the only shop in a village.
-In order for the council to consider granting hardship relief, an application must be made in writing, including copies of fully audited accounts.
+In order for the council to consider granting hardship relief, an application must be made in writing, including copies of fully audited accounts

 View the Discretionary Rate Relief Policy.
-(PDF, 491KB, 8 pages)

 To view and download application forms please click on the relevant links below:

 Properties in disrepair

 Generally disrepair does not affect the rateable value of properties.
 The rating system normally treats properties as being in a reasonable state of repair, however there are exceptions.
 A property might be in disrepair because:

 - it has fallen into disrepair over time

 - it has been damaged